MohamedEssam4444/Enable-Logging-and-alerting-on-applications-hosted-in-AKS-using-Loki-Grfana-and-alertmanager/readme.md

 * **Loki**: Loki server serves as storage, storing the logs in a time series database, but it won’t index them.
 To visualize the logs, you need to extend Loki with Grafana in combination with LogQL.
 [Grafana-loki Documentation](https://grafana.com/docs/grafana/latest/datasources/loki/)

 * **Grafana**: An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
 [Documentation](https://grafana.com/docs/grafana/latest/)

 * **Promtail**: deployed as a DaemonSet, and they're in charge of collecting logs from various pods/containers of our nodes.
 Loki supports various types of agents, but the default one is called Promtail.
 * Promtail does the following actions:
 1. It discovers the targets having logs
 2. It attaches labels to log streams
-3. And it pushes the log stream to Loki
+3. And it pushes the log stream to Loki [Documentation](https://grafana.com/docs/loki/latest/send-data/promtail/)

-[Documentation](https://grafana.com/docs/loki/latest/send-data/promtail/)

 * **Alertmanager**: The Alertmanager handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, OpsGenie, or many other mechanisms thanks to the webhook receiver.
 It also takes care of silencing and inhibition of alerts.
 [Documentation](https://prometheus.io/docs/alerting/latest/alertmanager/)

 * **AzureBlobStorage**: Unlike other logging systems, Grafana Loki is built around the idea of only indexing metadata about your logs: labels (just like Prometheus labels).
 Log data itself is then compressed and stored in chunks in object stores such as Azure storage account(blob storage).
 **Blob Storage** is Microsoft Azure’s hosted object store.
 It is a good candidate for a managed object store, especially when you’re already running on Azure, and is production safe.
 You can authenticate Blob Storage access by using a storage account name and key or by using a Service Principal.
 [Documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/)

 * **Slack**: To receive alerts from AlertManager.

 ### What is Loki?:
 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, a popular monitoring and alerting toolkit.
 Like Prometheus, Loki is designed to be simple to operate and cost-effective.
 Unlike many other log aggregation systems(like Elasticsearch), Loki does not index the contents of logs but instead indexes a set of labels for each log stream which makes it very cost effective

-### Key Features of Loki
+### Key Features of Loki:

 Compared to other log aggregation systems, Loki offers several advantages:
 1. **No full-text indexing on logs**: Loki stores compressed, unstructured logs and only indexes metadata.
 This makes Loki simpler to operate and cheaper to run compared to systems that index the entire contents of logs.
 2. **Label-based indexing and grouping**: Loki indexes and groups log streams using the same labels as Prometheus.
 This enables seamless switching between metrics and logs using the same labels you’re already using with Prometheus.
 3. **Ideal for Kubernetes Pod logs**: Loki is particularly well-suited for storing Kubernetes Pod logs, as it automatically scrapes and indexes metadata such as Pod labels.